mongodb/docs-app-services/source/includes/reserved-field-names.rst

    You cannot use ``descending``, ``Descending``, ``DESCENDING``, or ``DeScEnDiNG`` as a field name.

-{+service-short+} also reserves the following keywords with the given exact capitalization:
+App Services also reserves the following keywords with the given exact capitalization:

 .. hlist::
    :columns: 3